apache/doris/docs/en/sql-manual/sql-reference/Show-Statements/SHOW-LOAD.md

    SHOW LOAD;
    ````

-2. Show all import tasks of all db (executed by root user)
+2. Show all import tasks of all db (executed by root/admin user)

     ```sql
     SHOW LOAD ALL;